BrkRaw/brkraw/paper/paper.md

 However, the preclinical MRI research using laboratory animals or objects does not require the DICOM conversion step and is rather inefficient.

-Researchers have developed conversion software for Bruker Biospin (the leading preclinical MRI vendor), for converting raw data directly into a NIfTI or ANALYZE format [@Brett:2002; @Ferraris:2017; @Chavarrias:2017; @Rorden:2018] for improving efficiency for data processing.
+Researchers have developed conversion software for Bruker Biospin MRI (the leading preclinical MRI system), for converting raw data directly into a NIfTI or ANALYZE format [@Brett:2002; @Ferraris:2017; @Chavarrias:2017; @Rorden:2018] for improving efficiency for data processing.